 If you have no next of kin and no will, your estate will pass to the Crown.
 And if you do have relatives, they may disagree about what should happen with your estate.
 Your will clearly explains your intentions and ensures they are carried out.

-So before making a will you need to make some important decisions about what you wish:
+Before making a will you need to make some important decisions about what you wish

 Including your loved ones

 Of course your loved ones come first.
 So you will need to include your children and perhaps nieces, nephews and close friends.
 You can also provide for your pets.